 Editor-in-Chief of the Grace Gazette

 You never know where you will end up when you start at Grace.
 The possibilities are endless.
 Take for example, Alexandra Boghosian.
 From a young age, Alex’s mind was filled with intellectual questions, yet she never imagined becoming a female scientist.
-She was interested in the arts and math; she even thought would grow up to be an architect.
-She never dreamed that her quest to find answers would lead her across the world to join a research team in Antarctica.

 At 32, Katie Orlinsky has found her stride: she regularly works for the New York Times, the New Yorker, the Wall Street Journal, Al Jazeera America, La Monde, and a variety of international magazines and non-profit organizations such as Too Young to Wed, an organization and campaign to end child marriage around the world.